raspberri05/vault/Geology 007/1 - Minerals and Igneous Rocks.md

 >[!info] Magma
 >* Molten rock at Earth's surface
 >* Forms plutonic igneous rocks
 ### From a liquid to a solid

-* Through a process of freezing
-* Over a range of temperatures due to rocks being composed of multiple minerals of multiple freezing points
+Through a process of freezing over a range of temperatures due to rocks being composed of multiple minerals of multiple freezing points
 ### Types

 * Aphanitic